-No examinations are written in these major subjects, INFORMATION AD-MINISTRATION I, II and III; and BUSINESS ADMINISTRATION I, II AND III.
-These subjects are assessed by means of a 100% YEAR MARK practical and theory tests, assignments, projects, etc are set throughout the year and form the FINAL RESULT for these subjects.
+No examinations are written in these major subjects, INFORMATION ADMINISTRATION I, II and III; and BUSINESS ADMINISTRATION I, II AND III.

+These subjects are assessed by means of continuous assessment.
+Practical and theory tests, assignments, projects, etc are set throughout the year and form the FINAL RESULT for these subjects.

-(Please refer to the learner guides for a detailed description on how the YEAR MARK is assessed at each level).
+(Please refer to study guides for a detailed description).